 Tests are commonly used as knowledge checks, quizzes or as a formative or a summative component.

 The video below provides an overview of how to set up a Test in Blackboard.
-See the Blackboard Help guide for details.

 Add a Test